Should You Invest In Government Bonds Directly?

 - Broker: One can also buy bonds online from certified brokers.
 However, bond prices tend to vary from one broking agent to another.

-You can also consider investing in corporate bonds through third-party platforms such as KredX.
+You can also consider investing in corporate bonds through third-party platforms.
 Plus, given the variety in investment channels, it is now extremely easy for investors to buy bonds online.

 How To Invest In Bonds Online?